Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 5. **TensorFlow/Keras**
    - **Purpose**: TensorFlow is an open-source machine learning framework, while Keras is a high-level API for building and training deep learning models.
-   - **Usage Example**: You employed Keras to build a convolutional neural network (CNN) for image classification, defining the model architecture and training it on the augmented dataset.
+   - **Usage Example**: Used to build a convolutional neural network (CNN) for image classification, defining the model architecture and training it on the augmented dataset.
      ```python
      model = Sequential()
      model.add(Conv2D(filters=32, kernel_size=(3, 3), activation='relu', input_shape=input_shape))